-2.3.2 Examples: Inappropriate Applications
+3.4.2 Examples: Inappropriate Applications

-Do not use EZ-SCREEN LP in the following applications:
+Do not use EZ-SCREEN LP Basic in the following applications:

 - With any machine that cannot be stopped immediately after a stop signal is issued, such as single-stroke (or full-revolution) clutched machinery - With any machine with inadequate or inconsistent machine response time and stopping performance - · With any machine that ejects materials or component parts through the defined area - In any environment that is likely to adversely affect photoelectric sensing efficiency.
-For example, corrosive chemicals or fluids or unusually severe levels of smoke or dust, if not controlled, may degrade sensing efficiency - As a tripping device to initiate or reinitiate machine motion (PSDI applications), unless the machine and its control system fully comply with the relevant standard or regulation (see OSHA 29CFR1910.217, ANSI/NFPA 79, ANSI B11.19, ISO 12100, IEC 60204-1, IEC 61496-1, or other appropriate standard)
+For example, corrosive chemicals or fluids or unusually severe levels of smoke or dust, if not controlled, may degrade sensing efficiency - As a tripping device to initiate or reinitiate machine motion (PSDI applications), unless the machine and its control system fully comply with the relevant standard or regulation (see OSHA 29CFR1910.217, NFPA 79, ANSI B11.19, ISO 12100, IEC 60204-1, IEC 61496-1, or other appropriate standard)

-If an EZ-SCREEN LP is installed for use as a perimeter guard (where a pass-through hazard may exist, see Reducing or Eliminating Pass-Through Hazards on page 12), the dangerous machine motion can be initiated by normal means only after the safeguarded area is clear of individuals and the EZ-SCREEN LP has been manually reset.
+If an EZ-SCREEN LP Basic is installed for use as a perimeter guard (where a pass-through hazard may exist, see Reducing or Eliminating Pass-Through Hazards on page 15), the dangerous machine motion can be initiated by normal means only after the safeguarded area is clear of individuals and the external monitoring device has been reset.

-2.4 Control Reliability: Redundancy and Self-Checking
+3.5 Control Reliability: Redundancy and Self-Checking

-Redundancy requires that EZ-SCREEN LP circuit components be backed up to the extent that, if the failure of a single component will prevent effective machine stopping action when needed, that component must have a redundant counterpart which will perform the same function.
-The EZ-SCREEN LP is designed with redundant microprocessors.
+Redundancy requires that EZ-SCREEN LP Basic circuit components be backed up to the extent that, if the failure of a single component will prevent effective machine stopping action when needed, that component must have a redundant counterpart which will perform the same function.
+The EZ-SCREEN LP Basic is designed with redundant microprocessors.

-Redundancy must be maintained whenever the EZ-SCREEN LP is in operation.
-Because a redundant system is no longer redundant after a component has failed, EZ-SCREEN LP is designed to monitor itself continuously.
-A component failure detected by or within the self-checking system causes a stop signal to be sent to the guarded machine and puts the EZ-SCREEN LP into a Lockout condition.
+Redundancy must be maintained whenever the EZ-SCREEN LP Basic is in operation.
+Because a redundant system is no longer redundant after a component has failed, EZ-SCREEN LP Basic is designed to monitor itself continuously.
+A component failure detected by or within the self-checking system causes a stop signal to be sent to the guarded machine and puts the EZ-SCREEN LP Basic into a Lockout condition.